sblab-bioinformatics/5fC-nucleosome/5fC_related_expression_in_heart_and_brain/README.md

-## Compare 5fC / Nucleosome occupancy across heart/brain tissues
+# Compare 5fC / Nucleosome occupancy across heart/brain tissues, and it's relation to gene expression

 The following steps are required:

 1. Intersecting 5fC Heart with histone marks and CpGi
 2. Unique sites 5fC to Heart and Brain
 3. Nucleosomes occupancy in Heart vs Brain considering 5fC

+and finally

-4. Gene expression dependent on 5fC/Nucleosome presence Heart vs Brain
+4. Connect (differential) gene expression with 5fC/Nucleosome presence in enhancer regions for Heart vs Brain

 ### Intersecting 5fC Heart with histone marks and CpGi

 `CRUK-clust1`